 Victor is a very small village located in the state of New York.
 With a population of 2,680 people and two constituent neighborhoods, Victor is the 490th largest community in New York.

-Victor is a decidedly white-collar village, with fully 90.44% of the workforce employed in white-collar jobs, well above the national average.
+Victor is a decidedly white-collar village, with fully 87.06% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Victor is a village of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Victor who work in sales jobs (13.96%), management occupations (12.28%), and office and administrative support (11.79%).
+There are especially a lot of people living in Victor who work in management occupations (12.74%), teaching (11.22%), and office and administrative support (10.69%).

 Also of interest is that Victor has more people living here who work in computers and math than 95% of the places in the US.

-Victor is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Victor is a great place for families with children to consider.
+First of all, many other families with children live here, making Victor a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Victor has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Victor’s overall crime rate is lower than average for the country.

-The per capita income in Victor in 2010 was $30,565, which is middle income relative to New York, and upper middle income relative to the rest of the US.
-This equates to an annual income of $122,260 for a family of four.
-However, Victor contains both very wealthy and poor people as well.
+The per capita income in Victor in 2018 was $39,973, which is upper middle income relative to New York, and wealthy relative to the rest of the US.
+This equates to an annual income of $159,892 for a family of four.

 The most common language spoken in Victor is English.
-Other important languages spoken here include Hindi and Italian.
+Other important languages spoken here include Polish and Spanish.